 - make.
-The make subcommand creates (or checks) the environment for development, more in details: - Creates local runtime directories: ~/aoroot, ~/aolog, ~/aomeasures. - Creates a private/public key file pair to be used by ssh and stores them into ~/.ssh directory of the current user. - Creates an identity code for the specific build. - Creates a bash compatible file for setting up environment variables: flao_environment.sh== desired it can be executed from the bash startup procedure (usually =~/.bashrc=).
+The make subcommand creates (or checks) the environment for development, more in details: - o Creates local runtime directories: ~/aoroot, ~/aolog, ~/aomeasures. - Creates a private/public key file pair to be used by ssh and stores them into ~/.ssh directory of the current user. - Creates an identity code for the specific build.

+Creates a bash compatible file for setting up environment variables: flao environment.sh==

+The environment definition file must be explicitly executed to take effect.
+If desired it can be executed from the bash startup procedure (usually =~/.bashrc=).
 This is enough to be able to make and install the FLAO code, configuration and calibration files.